-After Daniel Craig rose victoriously from the Barbadian sea in Casino Royale in a pair of blue trunks, with pumping pecs and a sculpted six-pack, it set the tone for how people believe any future Bond actor's body should "look".
+Daniel Craig rose victoriously from the Barbadian sea in Casino Royale in a pair of blue trunks, with pumping pecs and a sculpted six-pack.
+This set the tone for how people believe any future Bond actor's body should look.

 None of the previous five Bond actors had a physique like Craig's — certainly not Sean in Diamonds Are Forever or Roger.
 Can you imagine the response you would've gotten from Connery's Bond had you suggested going to the gym?
 Something like "Pissch off", I should imagine.